VoidOne-App/VoidOne/README.md

 Current Controls

-The repository currently includes:

 CodeQL

-The CodeQL workflow runs against C/C++ and uses:
+The repository includes a CodeQL workflow targeting C/C++ with:

 security-extended
 security-and-quality